mshade/kronic/README.md

 CronJobs are a powerful tool, but I have found that developers and stakeholders often need an easy way to inspect the status of jobs, trigger them ad-hoc, or create a new one-off job based on existing CronJob definitions.

-Kronic aims to be a simple UI to view, suspend, trigger, edit, and delete CronJobs in a Kubernetes cluster.
+Kronic aims to be a simple admin UI / dashboard / manager to view, suspend, trigger, edit, and delete CronJobs in a Kubernetes cluster.

 ## Try it Out